Lemon-Chad/NupizLang/vm/libraries/vec/DOCS.md

 ## vecFrom

-`vecFrom(list)`
+`vecFrom(obj)`

-Returns a vector with all of the elements of the given list as the elements of the new vector.
+Returns a vector with all of the elements of the given list or string as the elements of the new vector.

 ## at